Provided here is information to help you organize your monitoring plan, or study design.

 Think carefully about the why, what, where, when and how questions, and consider the

 (QAQC) measures that are necessary to insure accuracy and precision.

-It’s well worth taking the time to figure out what you want to do.
+It’s beneficial to figure out what you want to do in advance.

 Organize your technical committee